 Creepy, crawly, weird, and wacky.
 Discover the incredible life of insects and arachnids.
 From egg to adult, journey through the life cycle of butterflies, bees, and beetles.
+Explore the role of Pollinators and help BeeBot®, the bee robot, make it to the flowers!
 This program will have every child amazed as they dare to touch real LIVE bugs!
-(Program is arranged in 4 centers.)
+(Program is arranged in 5 centers.)
 SKL1, SKL2, S1L1, S2L1

 Smarty Plants (1)

-Get all the SEEDY facts on the parts of a plant as we dissect a real flower!
-Use your senses to touch, smell, and compare leaves and seeds by size, shape, and structure.
-Watch as we change a carnation a different color.
-Get to the "root" of the mystery as we learn what plants need to survive.
+Get all the SEEDY facts on the parts of a plant as we dissect a real flower!.
+Use your senses to touch, even smell, as we compare leaves and seeds by size, shape, and structure.
+Help Botley® The Botanist robot in his Botanical Garden learn what plants need to survive!
 Make and take home a terrarium.
-(Program is arranged in 4 centers.)
+(Program is arranged in 5 centers.)
 S1L1

 Sounds Like Fun (1)